Lotpath/Strappy/README.md

     ```

 * Edit index.html, uncomment the "bower" sections and remove the "cdn" and "nuget" sections.
-* Run the app and see the scaffolding for your Angular-based SPA with Bootstrap CSS!
+* View index.html in your browser and see the scaffolding for your Angular-based SPA with Bootstrap CSS!

 ##The Files